-The Club is committed to ensuring the safety of all children and young people in football across all levels of the game.
+BGC Scotland is committed to ensuring the safety of all children and young people in football across all levels of the game.
 Children and young people who have additional care needs or who come from a minority ethnic group may face a range of additional challenges.
-Club staff and volunteers will be encouraged and supported to challenge, and address any behaviour or attitudes which compromise a child or young person's wellbeing, or acts as a deterrent to the participation of some children and young people.
+BGC Scotland staff and volunteers will be encouraged and supported to challenge, and address any behaviour or attitudes which compromise a child or young person's wellbeing, or acts as a deterrent to the participation of some children and young people and BGC Scotland will in turn encourage Clubs and Schools to follow the same principles.